BridgetteR/private-code-along/README.md

+# Code Along
-# This is Bridgette's version of the _nology code alongs.
+This is Bridgette's version of the _nology code alongs.